-The findings of this study assumes significance because frailty is not routinely or systematically assessed in older medical inpatients.
-Similarly, malnutrition is commonly missed in hospitalised patients with a recent Australian study suggesting that only 16.2% of adult inpatients underwent MUST screening and there is a poor adherence to nutritional screening guidelines.
+The findings of this study assumes significance because frailty is not routinely or systematically assessed in older medical inpatients.^{11,29} Similarly, malnutrition is commonly missed in hospitalised patients with a recent Australian study30 suggesting that only 16.2% of adult inpatients underwent MUST screening and there is a poor adherence to nutritional screening guidelines.31

 The prevalence of different geriatric syndromes depends upon the definitions used and can vary because of the differences in the measurement tools used and the selection of patients in different settings.
 The prevalence of frailty in our study was 30% which corresponds to a recent study by Gingrich et al32 who assessed frailty according to the criteria defined by Fried et al in older hospitalised patients.
-This proportion is also the same as has been reported previously by others in older inpatient populations.^{33,34}

-The prevalence of patients being at significant risk of malnutrition in this study was 15% and matches a recent study32 which used the European Society for Clinical Nutrition and Metabolism (ESPEN) criteria35 to assess the nutritional status of the participants.
+This proportion is also the same as has been reported previously by others in older inpatient populations.^{33,34} trition and Metabolism (ESPEN) criteria35 to assess the nutritional status of the participants.
 Other studies have reported a variable prevalence of malnutrition in hospitalised patients (ranging from 11-50%) likely due to the differences in screening tools employed in different clinical settings, with higher rates recorded, especially in the geriatric rehabilitation units.^{7,36-38}